konsulting/porter/README.md

 ## Commands:

- - `porter begin` - Migrate and seed the sqlite database, and publish config files to `~/.porter/config`.
-It will set Porter home to the working directory when you run the command.
+ - `porter begin {--home?} {--force?}` - Migrate and seed the sqlite database, and publish config files to `~/.porter/config`.
+It will set Porter home to the working directory when you run the command (or you can specify with the `--home` option).
 It will also download the required docker images.
  - `porter start`
  - `porter status` - show the status of containers
  - `porter stop`